 For a while, it seemed like Rayman would be Ubisoft's answer to Nintendo's Mario, becoming its mascot.
 But for a while, the character was abandoned by the company once they became one of the biggest international gaming producers and left the whole childrens' market all together, considering that 1.)
 Ancel moved away from the line-up after The Great Escape to work on other titles, such as Beyond Good & Evil, making the series lose its luster, 2.) the Rabbids themselves stole Rayman's spotlight to the point that he's basically become a minor character (and they would be the ones to meet Mario and his friends down the line, to boot), and 3.) the series was never popular enough to become a cash cow anyway.

 However, after years of waiting for news on the state of the next 'proper' Rayman game, one was finally announced in the form of Rayman Origins.
 While originally intended to actually be a prequel of sorts to the series, it instead takes place sometime after Rayman 2 and combines plot and world elements from the first two games.
 The game follows Rayman and up to 3 friends (Globox and the Teensies) as they battle through a beautifully detailed 2D world in order to save the Glade of Dreams from the evil Darktoons who have invaded, in a throwback to the great 2D platformers of old.
 Oh, and the game was developed by series creator Michel Ancel in his return to the series after Rayman 3.
-The sequel, Rayman Legends, was released in 2013 on Wii U, PS3, and Xbox 360.
-In 2017, the series' creator Michel Ancel talked about bringing Rayman back to 3D, once he will be done with Wild and the sequel to Beyond Good and Evil.
+The sequel, Rayman Legends, was released in 2013 on Wii U, PS3, Xbox 360, and PC.
+The series has since returned to a hiatus on consoles, with Ubisoft seeing fit to port Legends to modern platforms including PS4, Xbox One, and Nintendo Switch, while releasing several mobile spin-offs that utilize the same game engine as Legends.
+However, in 2017, the series' creator Michel Ancel talked about bringing Rayman back to 3D, once he will be done with Wild and Beyond Good and Evil 2.

 If you were looking for the Rayman Raving Rabbids games that were originally a part of this series, see Raving Rabbids.